LISP 1.5 Programmer's Manual

 About the Author

-John McCarthy is Professor Emeritus in the Department of Computer Science, Stanford University.
+The late John McCarthy was Professor Emeritus in the Department of Computer Science, Stanford University.